-Join William Joseph for an in-depth discussion in this video Definition of document retention, part of The Fundamentals of Document Retention and Data Management.
+Join William Joseph for an in-depth discussion in this video Definition of document retention, part of Learning Document Retention and Data Management.

 - Alright, let's talk about document retention.
 First and foremost, we're going to want to know what is document retention, what's the definition of that term?
 Well, first of all our entire interaction in a business sense is run by documents.
 As Eric Schmidt of Google said, "Every two days now we create as much information "as we did from the dawn of civilization up until 2003."
 The volume of information usually memorialized in a document is exponentially growing.